rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 portable graphics engine built to make it easier to render 2D or 3D graphics.

-Although the month of Febuary was slow for the development of the engine, there have been significant efforts towards addition of [documentation][be-docs] and the eventual release of the next version.
+Although the month of Febuary was slow for the development of the engine, there have been significant efforts towards the addition of [documentation][be-docs] and the eventual release of the next version.
 In the meantime, the plugins have favored significant updates and development in the month, notably the [egui][be-egui] plugin.

 Now the [egui plugin][be-egui] allow you to render objects of the engine direction inside an egui window.
 This feature was built in collaboration with [@Noswad].